Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 The new rules clarify which party is liable at two key points: Transport from the country of origin and customs clearance into the destination country.

-For the transport out of the country, the seller is to assume liability for CPT, CFR, CIP, CIF, DAP, DPU, and DDP, while the buyer is liable if it is EXW, FCA, FAS, and FOB.
+For transportation out of the country, the seller is liable for CPT, CFR, CIP, CIF, DAP, DPU, and DDP, while the Buyer is liable for EXW, FCA, FAS, and FOB.
 Customs clearance falls on the party defined in the terms.

 What are Incoterms and trade terms?

-When you get quotes from suppliers, they almost always give you three pieces of information: the price per unit, the MOQ (Minimum Order Quantity), and the shipping terms.
-The shipping terms, incoterms, are usually given as three letters at the end.
+When you obtain quotes from suppliers, they typically provide three pieces of information: the price per unit, the Minimum Order Quantity (MOQ), and the shipping terms.
+The shipping terms, Incoterms, are typically denoted by three letters at the end of the term.

 For instance, I recently received a quote: “Thank you, Jim, and please see below 1000-1.75/pc, 2000-1.65/pc, 10000-1.50/pc, EXW”.
-In this case, the EXW stands for Ex-Works and defines the shipping terms and the obligation you, the buyer, or the seller, have to get the product to its final destination.
+In this case, EXW stands for Ex-Works, which defines the shipping terms and the obligations of both the Buyer and the seller to deliver the product to its final destination.
 I often get asked, “Do Alibaba prices include shipping?”
 The answer is no; they always quote prices in EXW on the website.

-The buyer, seller, or agent must complete ten steps in the shipping process to get a product from a factory to the final destination.
+The Buyer, seller, or agent must complete ten steps in the shipping process to transport a product from the factory to its final destination.

 Transport to the Export Port